Craig Haubert, ESPN Staff Writer 5d

 Top defensive prospect: DE Mason Leak

 Bill O'Brien has injected new life into Boston College, in part by returning the program to its local roots.
-That has continued so far in 2026, with nearly half of its commits hailing from Massachusetts, Connecticut or New York.
+That has continued so far with his 2026 class, with nearly half of its commits hailing from Massachusetts, Connecticut or New York.
 One of those prospects is Mason Leak, who is an interesting addition that will likely need developmental time but flashes very good raw tools and could be a breakout player.
-The Eagles added two promising QBs this cycle as well in Femi Babalola and D.J.
-Bordeaux.
-The former has a rangy frame, tested well in offseason camp and possesses a strong, accurate arm.
-The latter has a smooth release and moves well.
+The Eagles added two promising QBs this cycle as well in Femi Babalola.
+He has a rangy frame, tested well in offseason camp and possesses a strong, accurate arm.

 At the program's height, BC built a reputation for developing NFL-caliber talent, particularly along the offensive line and on defense, and the Eagles are working hard to get back to that level.
 An early commit from in-state is OT Brady Bekkenhuis, who is a tenacious blocker with upside.
 Four-star Marek Jin is a flexible OL prospect who plays with good leverage, and with continued development and focus, Jin could be a key contributor in the trenches.